neronotdante/openFoamDevGuide/readme.md

 # openFoamDevGuide

-This is Hammer's openfoam development guide for anyone who is interested in openfoam.
+Here's my openfoam learning guide for anyone who is interested in openfoam.
-I'll share all my learning note(Obsidian version) source code.
+I'll share all my note and source code to you.

-# my enviorment
+# My Enviorment
 1. wsl2
-    a. paraview in windows
-    b. openFoam 10
+    a. openFoam 10

+2. windows
+    a. paraview

+# some suggestion
+I fully recommend everyone who is going to study the openfoam framework has the basic knowdgement about

+1. OOP(Object-oriented programming)

-2. Obsidian
+2.

+# update schedule

+## Solvers
+    1. How to use openfoam framework solve a easy patical differential equation like;
+        a. wave equation
+        b. scalar transform equation

+    2. `icoFoam` and `simpleFoam` source code and algorithm;

+    3. ...

+## Boundary Conditon
+    1. How to create a time and location dependent velocity boundary condition;

+    2. Analyze the boundary class source code.